nih-cfde/training-and-engagement/docs/General-Tutorials/basic_snakemake_tutorial/snakemake_2.md

 (snaketest) $ snakemake -p download_data
 ```

-Here Snakemake runs the shell command listed under the `download_data` rule.
+Snakemake runs the shell command listed under the `download_data` rule.
 In this case, the shell command downloads the raw read file from a public repository on [osf.io](https://osf.io).

 It worked!
 ![](../../images/snakemake_downloaddata.jpeg)